 A Hell Pizza spokesperson said the pizza was strictly R18 as it contains the world's hottest chillies and as such the advertising is aimed at an adult audience .

 The ASA ruled the advertisement breached social responsibility, decency and offensiveness in the Code of Ethics.
-The censor added that the flyer was not saved by the use of the symbols and asterisks in place of the letters in the expletives as they were
+The censor added that the flyer was not saved by the use of the symbols and asterisks in place of the letters in the expletives as

 The Committee of Advertising Practice, CAP, is the arm of Advertising Authority, ASA, charged with producing censorship rules for advertising.
 ASA have issued the following press release: